One of the reasons why Germany has been the top choice for over 370,000 international students is the opportunity to study in English in Germany.

 How to find a course in English in Germany?

-Information about this query is easily accessible but is scattered through the web and apparently takes time to complete the puzzle.
+Information about this query is easily accessible, but is scattered through the web and apparently takes time to complete the puzzle.
 If you have made up your mind on which university you want to get your degree, then all you have to do is launch their website and check if there’s any course offered in English at that particular university.

-On the other hand, if you haven’t decided what university you’re willing to enrol yet, we’ve made a complete list of degree courses at which you can study in English in Germany to ease your online research.
+On the other hand, if you haven’t decided what university you’re willing to enroll yet, we’ve made a complete list of degree courses at which you can study in English in Germany to ease your online research.

 This list is easy to navigate as it enables you to narrow down the list of study programs according to the academic level.
 After you derive some suitable study courses you can check their modules and evaluate if any of them seem particularly interesting to you and finally decide which matches your academic long-term goals and budget limitations.

 An important note: There are over 380 higher education providers in Germany so to help you save time for yourself note that if you’re willing to apply for an undergraduate degree, then focus more on private universities because in public universities there’s hardly any course delivered in the English language.

 Entry requirements are similar to those for German-taught course.
 The main difference is that in English-taught degrees you have to show proper English proficiency by submitting a standardized test with TOEFL and IELTS being the most common ones.

 The following documents you need to apply for an English-taught program in Germany